ibm-cloud-docs/cis/edge-functions-use-cases.md

 ```
 {:codeblock}

-Again, there are couple important details to note:
+Again, there are a couple of important details to note:

 * The runtime expects to receive TypedArrays on the readable side of the TransformStream.
 Therefore, we never pass a string to `writer.write()`, only Uint8Arrays.
 If you need to write a string, use a TextEncoder.
-* `manualPipeTo()` is so-named because `ReadableStream.pipeTo()` is not yet implemented in CIS Edge Functions, as of this writing.
-When it becomes available, it will be the more idiomatic and optimal way to pump bytes from a ReadableStream to a WritableStream.
+* `manualPipeTo()` is so-named because `ReadableStream.pipeTo()` is not yet implemented in CIS Edge functions, as of this writing.
+When it becomes available, it will be the more idiomatic and optimal way to move bytes from a ReadableStream to a WritableStream.

-## Custom load balancer with edge functions
+## Custom load balancer with Edge functions
 {: #custom-load-balancer-edge-functions}

 Load balancing helps you maintain the scalability and reliability of websites you host.
-You can use edge functions to create custom load balancers designed to address your specific needs.
+You can use Edge functions to create custom load balancers designed to address your specific needs.

 ```sh
 const US_HOSTS = [